 Interest + buzz = Bible study attendance growth.

+Here’s the truth: People want topical Bible studies that they can apply to their life or topical events happening in the world.
 These Bible study ideas will help your church to deeply understand modern issues through a biblical lens.

 Most Christians have a very mixed relationship with money.

 The poor want more money.

 The rich struggle to know how to use it responsibly.

 Everybody feels guilty about wanting more.

 Especially in church—most people just feel guilty when they don’t put enough in your church offering.
 The church’s culture of addressing financial issues is odd.

 Here’s the good news: